Attractions, Beaches & Things to Do in Alonnisos

 The only fine-sand beach of the island with shallow waters that is ideal for families with children, while it also hosts a nice bar/restaurant.

 Saints Anargyroi Church, Alonnisos

 Located at the northern part of the island, it is a former monastery belonged to the Athonite Monastery of Great Lavra.

-Small, not-organized pebble beach among cliffs.
-It's almost isolated comparing to its "brother" Megalos Mourtias, thus it's ideal for nudists.
+Small, not-organized, pebble beach among the cliffs.
+It's isolated comparing to its brother Megalos Mourtias, thus it's ideal for nudists.

 Sand-pebble beach with clear & deep waters that gets its name from the red hanging cliffs together with the ancient settlement of the area.

 Small wind protected bay that combines the white of the pebbles, the green of the surrounding pines, and the blue of the crystal clear water.